tappyness1/UNet/README.md

 # UNet

 ## What this is about
-Just a simple implementation based on the Vision Tranformer paper to understand what the fuss is all about for Transformers without needing to leave the safety of Computer Vision.
+Just a simple implementation based on the UNet which is the convolutional neural network used in Medical Field and Denoising and hence was used by Latent Diffusion Models.
+Hence, pretty important and my whole impetus for trying to implement it.

 ## What has been done
-Simple implementation with looping over the Multi-Head.

-Will need to find out how to vectorise it with PyTorch.
+Able to get the downsampling part, which admittedly is the easy part.
+It's upsampling part that's the problem because we're fighting against gravity or something.

 ## How to run